MicrosoftLearning/mslearn-ai-concepts/Instructions/exercises/05-vision.md

 in this exercise, you explored the use of computer vision with a generative AI model in a chat playground.

 Some models are *multimodal*, and natively support image-based input; while other solutions rely on using a separate image classification or object detection model.
-Azure AI Foundry supports a range of multimodal models, as well as third-party vision models in the Azure AI Foundry model catalog.
-Additionally, you can use the Azure AI Content Understanding service to analyze images.
+Microsoft Foundry supports a range of multimodal models, as well as third-party vision models in the model catalog.
+Additionally, you can use the Azure Content Understanding tool to analyze images.